-JONATHON: Thank you for sharing us...with us, this morning, that even when Jesus was dying on the cross, He was still focused on evangelizing.
+QUESTION: Thank you for sharing us - with us this morning that even when Jesus was dying on the cross, He was still focused on evangelizing.
 What would you say to a Christian who believes that evangelizing is a gift, John?

-JONATHON: Why is it that when we first meet an unbeliever, we’ll talk to him about almost anything except how to be saved.
+QUESTION: Why is it that when we first meet an unbeliever, we’ll talk to him about almost anything except how to be saved?
 Why is that, John?

-But one of the cute stories about him was he called me one day and he said, “Johnny Mac, Johnny Mac,” he said, “you’ve got to hear this...you’ve got to hear this.”
-He said, “One of the things they told me since I’ve been here,” and he’s been in the hospital, he was in the hospital for like six months, that’s a long time...more maybe, in the hospital trying to recover.
+But one of the cute stories about him was he called me one day and he said, “Johnny Mac, Johnny Mac,” he said, “you got to hear this, you got to hear this.”
+He said, “One of the things they told me since I’ve been here,” he’s been in the hospital, he was in the hospital for like six months, that’s a long time - more maybe, in the hospital trying to recover.
 And one of the things that happened in all the heroic life-saving stuff they did was they destroyed his ability to swallow.
 So he’s never had a meal since before surgery, can’t swallow a drink, fluid, liquid, anything, so everything goes in through some port, the only way he can be fed.

 But in regard to your question, there was never any hostility toward the gospel.
 And I think that’s the turning point, when you know they’re going to shred it, they’re going to attack it, they’re going to tear it up.

-ANDY: Pastor John, my name is Andy and...
+QUESTION: Pastor John, my name is Andy and -

 JOHN: Hi, Andy.

 QUESTION: I pray for your ministry every single night.

 JOHN: Now, I want to know, what country are you from?

 JOHN: How did you get the name Andy?
 Nobody in Sri Lanka is named Andy.